-Opened in 1985, ION is an enduring classic, a true survivor, and a beacon of vegan cuisine during most of its three decades long legacy.
-As a devoted patron since 1988, I have observed ION undergo many incarnations during its past 30 years.
+Opened in 1987, ION is an enduring classic, a true survivor, and a beacon of vegan cuisine during most of its three decades long legacy.
+As a faithful patron since 1988, I have observed ION undergo many transformations.

 It evolved into ION 8.0 in September 2013 when it relocated a few blocks north up Main Street, eerily close to its original location from which it had moved 15 years earlier.
-Due to increased competition from nearby latecomer veg restaurants, ION downsized both its menu and its space.
-I’m thankful that ION adapted, but lament the loss of most of my favorites dishes.
-I miss also its spacious outdoor deck which provided me with a secluded environment for many memorable meals with cherished dinner companions.
-On the very positive side, the new space is cozy, and sunny if you sit near the wall-size windows.
-The new plush seats are really comfy, almost like living room sofa chairs, a welcomed upgrade from the narrow rickety wooden chairs of its former location and of many other veg restaurants.
+ION downsized both its menu and its space.
+I’m thankful that ION adapted, but lament the loss of most of my favorite dishes.
+The new space is cozy and sunny.
+The new plush seats are really comfy, almost like living room sofas, a welcomed upgrade from the narrow rickety wooden chairs of that of many other veg restaurants.

 One very heartening change which I hail is its decision soon after its move to dump cow cheese as one of its three cheese options, which it had offered for ten years.
 So now ION 8.5 has reclaimed its legacy as a truly vegan restaurant.

-Early in 2014, its latest incarnation into ION 9.0 occurred upon welcoming a new head chef, the first I know of where the menu changed to fit the specialties of the new chef, rather than the new chef adapting to the specialties of the restaurant.
+Early in 2014, it incarnated into ION 9.0 when the menu changed to fit the specialties of its new chef, rather than the new chef adapting to the specialties of the restaurant.
 ION rewrote a new and slimmer menu, yet again.
 Some savory entrées and apps added just a year earlier were edged out.
 Only the wine and beer list had lengthened, of no interest to me.
 The newly truncated menu tended toward spicy Tex-Mex, unfortunately for me not among my favorite ethnic cuisines.
-Maybe a more fitting new name would be It’s Only Tex-Mex.
-Its once high nutritional standards have descended a few notches.
-Many of the dishes now are pan-fried or deep-fried, its baked daily in-house whole wheat bread is gone, refined tofu (yes, white tofu is highly refined, no different than white flour or white sugar) has edged out more wholesome tempeh.
-Quite simply, there is not a lot of choice outside of fried foods and Tex-Mex and tofu and seitan.
+Its once high nutritional standards had descended a few notches.
+Many of the dishes were pan-fried or deep-fried, highly refined tofu and overly processed seitan had edged out more wholesome tempeh.
+There was not much choice outside of fried foods and Tex-Mex and tofu and seitan.